Skip to content

 A matter is what you’d normally call a “file” or a “transaction.”
 It’s the container for everything related to a single piece of client work: a home purchase, a refinance, a private sale.

-A service is the actual product your firm sells.
-“Purchase Representation,” “Mortgage Discharge,” “Title Insurance Facilitation.”
-Services get added to matters, and a single matter can hold more than one.
+A service is the actual product your firm sells: “Purchase Representation,” “Mortgage Discharge,” “Title Insurance Facilitation.”
+Services get added to matters, and one matter can hold several.

-A workflow is the series of stages that a matter moves through from start to finish.
-A residential purchase workflow might look like: Leads, Necessary Information, Document Preparation, Signing, Requesting Funds, Closing, Reporting, Completed.
+A workflow is the series of stages a matter moves through from start to finish.
+A residential purchase workflow might look like: Leads, Information Gathering, Preparation, Signing, Closing, Archive.

 Workflows are high-level on purpose.
-They tell you the big picture, like “where is this transaction in its lifecycle?”
+They answer “where is this transaction in its lifecycle?”
 The detailed work happens in tasks.

-Pools are how Laminar displays your matters grouped by workflow stage.
-Picture a board with columns, where each column represents a stage, and matter cards sit inside the column that matches their current stage.
+Flows is the view that displays your matters grouped by workflow stage.
+Picture a board with columns, one per stage, where each matter card sits in the column matching its current stage.

-It’s the same idea as a Kanban board if you’ve seen one of those before.
-If not, think of it like sorting physical file folders into labeled trays: “Waiting for Searches,” “Ready to Close,” “Complete.”
+It’s the same idea as a Kanban board, if you’ve seen one.
+If not: think of sorting physical file folders into labeled trays.
+“Waiting for Searches,” “Ready to Close,” “Complete.”

 Active2